ProjectIxian/projectixian.github.io/_tech_docs/mining_pow.md

 ![PoW Solution](https://projectixian.github.io/assets/images/hpow_d1.png)

-Where PoW is the solution to the PoW problem using the “Argon2ID” hashing functions, whose input message, called “pwd” in the reference Argon implementation is the combination of the target block checksum - BlockChecksum - and the address of the walled which will receive the reward for solving the puzzle - SolverAddress.
+Where PoW is the solution to the PoW problem using the "Argon2ID" hashing functions, whose input message, called "pwd" in the reference Argon implementation is the combination of the target block checksum - BlockChecksum - and the address of the walled which will receive the reward for solving the puzzle - SolverAddress.
 The solution is found by inserting a random, 128-bit value as Nonce, until a hash is found which meets certain criteria based on the _difficulty_